-- DPC meeting with parent/guardian and student: - Suspension of eligibility to participate in practice and extracurricular activities for one year from the date of the third positive test meeting, or end upon graduation from SHS.
-A district-administered negative test must be provided before the student may return to the activity; and. - Follow-up drug testing will continue for 12 months from the date of the meeting.
+- DPC meeting with parents/guardians and student; - Suspension of eligibility to participate in practice and extracurricular activities for one year from the date of the third positive test meeting, or end upon graduation from SHS.
+A district-administered negative test must be provided before the student may return to the activity; and, - Follow-up drug testing will continue for 12 months from the date of the meeting.